Open Fasciotomy for Acute Compartment Syndrome

 These are final pics of the repair with the tendon edges tightened before after the suture ends are cut.

-Series of Intraop Pics of an achilles rupture with part of posterior calcaneus still attached.
-This was a 17 year old competitive cheerleader who jumped and injured her heel.
+Series of Intraop Pics of an Achilles rupture with part of posterior calcaneus still attached.
+This was a 17-year-old competitive cheerleader who jumped and injured her heel.

-Nonabsorbable suture has been weaved through the Achilles to repair it back to the back of the calcaneus
+The nonabsorbable suture has been weaved through the Achilles to repair it back to the back of the calcaneus

 A trough is made in the calcaneus due allow the tendon to have ingrowth at its reattachment site in the posterior heel.